jfernandez37/NIST2022_ARIAC_CONFIG_GUI/testing/README.md

-Testing new features for the GUI
+For testing new features for the GUI